 Though, the market projections, along with financial synergies, may make the risk worthwhile.
 Either way, this will be an interesting market to track over the next several years.

-Jason Monteleone is President at Pivotal Financial Consulting, LLC .
-A Strategic Financial Consulting Firm serving the Clinical Research Industry.
-Jason was previously CFO at Theorem Clinical Research and Omnicare Clinical Research and a Sr. Finance Director at MDS Pharma Services.
+Jason is the president of Pivotal Financial Consulting, LLC, which provides divestiture assistance, acquisition advisory services and strategic planning to the pharmaceutical outsourcing industry.
+He was previously CFO at Theorem Clinical Research and Omnicare Clinical Research and senior finance director at MDS Pharma Services.